untitled-alvin/x-packages/universal_datastores/memory-bank/activeContext.md

 # Active Context

 ## Current Focus
-The current focus is on setting up the initial structure of the `universal_datastore` package.
-This includes creating the necessary files and directories, defining the public API, and implementing the core data generation and storage logic using Isar.
+The current focus is on refactoring the `universal_datastore` package to use Drift as the local database.
+This includes updating the dependencies, removing the old Isar-based code, and implementing the Drift database and datastore.

 ## Next Steps
-- Implement the `UniversalDatastore` class.
-- Implement the Isar integration for data storage.
-- Implement the JSON data loading mechanism.
+- Finalize the Drift implementation.
-- Create the "Article" datastore as the first pre-built module.
+- Update all documentation to reflect the change to Drift.
-- Write unit tests for the core functionality.
+- Write unit tests for the Drift-based datastore.
 - Create an example application to demonstrate usage.